Looking for a dental marketing company? Learn how our dental marketing agency can help you.

 - Yelp & Facebook are local consumers’ most trusted review sites, followed by Google & BBB.org

-- Consumers read an average of 7 reviews before trusting a business
+- Consumers read an average of 7 reviews before choosing to trust a business

 Clearly, reviews are a big deal.
 But how do you get them?

-Make it a priority throughout the whole office, and make sure all personnel is trained and able to ask for reviews.
+Make it a priority throughout the entire office, and make sure all personnel is trained and able to ask for reviews.